tomtx/cp-thematic-maps/README.md

 # CPThematicMaps
 A dataset for multimodal tasks with annotated scientific figures of maps in climate science from publicly available, peer-reviewed scientific articles (CC BY-NC-SA 4.0).
 The figures in this dataset are of two types: **Thematic Map** with climatic parameters (themes) and **Other Map** (non-thematic map).
-The 'data' folder in this repository contains few data samples with the below naming conventions.
+The 'data' folder in this repository contains some samples of data with the below naming conventions.
 * **figure file name**: [article_doi]_[figure_reference]-[figure_content].[file_extention]
 * **figure file content**: each figure has 6 files as per the [figure_content] field in the file name
   1) _annotation_ is the human annotation of the figure type class (thematic or other map)